Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Financial Analysis:
 Dashboards are frequently used to display financial KPIs, cash flow, and budget tracking, enabling CFOs to make strategic decisions based on the data.

 In this repo, different images showing the dashboards has been added.
+1.png shows "Bevarage Sales dashboard" created on a beverage dataset.